bbauska/W3Cx-5of5/README.md

 don&apos;t have a grid anymore.
 Okay let&apos;s put it back.
 And I&apos;ve got some &quot;xAxis&quot; domain: &quot;-1, +1&quot;.
 If I change that for &quot;-10, +10&quot;, I can see the result.
-It&apos;s more interesting, if you change this for the x values&hellip; instead of going from PI to 2 PI.
+It&apos;s more interesting, if you change this for the x values&hellip; instead of going from PI to 2 PI.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 100.
 (73) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">